James Cook: Commemorations

 This statue of Cook in Hyde Park, Sydney, bears an inscription that has been the subject of controversy: "Discovered this territory, 1770".

 Important monuments to Cook include one in the church of St Andrew the Great in Cambridge, where his wife and two of his sons are buried, and statues of Cook in Hyde Park in Sydney, and at St Kilda in Melbourne.

+Many institutions are named after him, including James Cook University in Townsville, Australia, and James Cook University Hospital, in Middlesbrough, England.

 The Royal Research Ship RRS James Cook was built in 2006, and serves in the UK's Royal Research Fleet.
 NASA named several spacecraft after Cook's ships.
-Cook has appeared on many stamps and coins: Over four hundred stamps have been issued in his honour, and dozens of coins have been issued with Cook's image.
-Many institutions are named after him, including James Cook University in Townsville, Australia, and James Cook University Hospital, in Middlesbrough, England.
+Over four hundred stamps have been issued in Cook's honour, and dozens of coins have been issued with Cook's image.

 Since 1959, an annual reenactment of Cook's 1770 landing has been held near the site of the original event in Cooktown, with the support and participation of many of the local Guugu Yimithirr people.
 The reenactments celebrate an act of reconciliation when a local elder presented Cook with a broken-tipped spear as a peace offering, after a conflict over sharing green turtles which Cook's men had taken in violation of local custom.

 In the years surrounding the 250th anniversary of Cook's first voyage of exploration, various memorials to Cook in Australia, New Zealand, Canada, and Hawaii were vandalised, and there were public calls for their removal or modification due to their perceived association with British colonialism.